 Prasad is an outspoken critic of music industry practices.
 His essay "The Finger’s on the Self-Destruct Button: The Ugly Truth about Apple, Google, Spotify, and the Rest of the Music Streaming Universe," reached millions of people, making it the most widely-read perspective on how streaming royalty rates have adversely affected artists.
 Prasad's provocative take on the music business is featured in major interviews with The Buffalo News, Radio New Zealand, All About Jazz, and 15 Questions.

-Prasad’s work has been extensively referenced in more than 30 music books, including In a Silent Way: A Portrait of Joe Zawinul by Brian Glasser, In The Court of King Crimson by Sid Smith, On Some Faraway Beach: The Life and Times of Brian Eno by David Sheppard, So What: The Life of Miles Davis by John Szwed, and Without Frontiers: The Life & Music of Peter Gabriel by Daryl Easlea.
+Prasad’s interviews are extensively referenced in dozens of books, including In a Silent Way: A Portrait of Joe Zawinul by Brian Glasser, In the Court of King Crimson by Sid Smith, On Some Faraway Beach: The Life and Times of Brian Eno by David Sheppard, So What: The Life of Miles Davis by John Szwed, and Without Frontiers: The Life & Music of Peter Gabriel by Daryl Easlea.
 Innerviews' content is also used as part of the UCLA School of Music's curriculum.

 From 2000 to 2014, Prasad was a contributor to Guitar Player, Bass Player and Frets, with more than 120 features to his credit.

 He was voted one of the six most influential music journalists of all time by G.A.S.
 Media.
 Innerviews was also named the 86th most influential global music brand, including all labels, media outlets, streaming services, magazines, TV and radio stations, and industry blogs.

 The Innerviews logo was designed by Bill Smith, the artist responsible for classic album covers for Genesis, Led Zeppelin, Mike Oldfield, The Rolling Stones, and countless others.